smartfog/fogflow/doc/en/source/k8sIntegration.rst

 .. code-block:: console

-        $ microk8s.start
+        $microk8s.start

-        # to check the status again follow the command
+        #to check the status again follow the command

-        $ microk8s.status
+        $microk8s.status

 **Step 5** : Now to enable microk8s to interact with host, user need to enbale the following add ons.
 It can be done using following command.

 .. code-block:: console

-        # to enable add ons
+        #to enable add ons

-        $ microk8s.enable host-access helm3
+        $microk8s.enable host-access helm3

-        # to check if add ons are enabled or not, verify the status of microk8
+        #to check if add ons are enabled or not, verify the status of microk8

-        $ microk8s.status
+        $microk8s.status

 With above steps basic installation and setup of microk8s is accomplished.